stellarzerolab/Neurochain-DSL/docs/models.md

 The fetch scripts verify the downloaded zip’s SHA256 against `models/manifest.json` when `models_zip_sha256` is set.

+For manual verification, download these release assets into the **same folder**:

+- `neurochain-models-<version>.zip`
+- `SHA256SUMS`
+- `SHA256SUMS.sig`
+- `SHA256SUMS.pem`

 If you download the zip manually from GitHub Releases, compute SHA256 and compare it to:

 - the SHA256 shown on the GitHub Release page (copy icon), or
 - `models/manifest.json` (`models_zip_sha256`), or
 - a `SHA256SUMS` file published as a release asset (if available).

+### 1) Verify `SHA256SUMS` signature (recommended)

+This requires `cosign` installed (it is not bundled with NeuroChain or the release).
+You do **not** need to ship `cosign.exe` as a release asset.

+- Windows: download `cosign-windows-amd64.exe` from https://github.com/sigstore/cosign/releases/latest, rename it to `cosign.exe`, and run it from the same folder (or add it to `PATH`).
+- Linux / macOS: install via your package manager, or download a binary from the same release page.

-If the release also contains `SHA256SUMS.sig` + `SHA256SUMS.pem`, verify the signed checksums first (Sigstore/cosign keyless):
+If the release contains `SHA256SUMS.sig` + `SHA256SUMS.pem`, verify the signed checksums first (Sigstore/cosign keyless).
+On success, you should see: `Verified OK`.

+Linux / macOS / WSL:

 ```bash
 cosign verify-blob \